 • Relies on genuine engagement and willingness of parties to resolve issues.

-• Posing unreasonable, aggressive or unprofessional terms for negotiation (not negotiating in good faith) with the other party may prompt the other party to escalate and resist, rather than comply.
+• If you do not negotiate in good faith with the other parties, this may prompt them to escalate and resist, rather than comply.

 What are the possible outcomes?